lrgar/scope/README.md

 ## Installation

-You can use `pip`,

-    pip install scope

-Or if you downloaded the source code then just call,
+If you downloaded the source code then just call,

     python setup.py install